tonypags/resume/A-Pagliaro-Resume.md

    * Automatically provision new servers based on existing ServiceNow change request form.
    * Retool several email parser scripts to leverage vendor APIs, inbound and outbound.
    * Design hybrid infrastructure for modern task execution, web forms, data collection, and reporting.
+* Implementing new dashboard platform for IT admins and managers.
+* Designed database QA solution, collaborated with statistics team
 * Streamlining test procedures for production scripts.
 * Participating in code reviews.
-* Implementing new dashboard platform for IT admins and managers.
-* Designed database QA solution, collaborated with external team
-* Streamlined active codebase logic, reducing resource overhead on shared server, eliminating daily reboots.

 <br>